vanvught/rpidmx512/lib-dmxsend/README.md

-# Baremetal library for the DMX512 / RDM #
+# Baremetal library for the DMX512 #
 Supported boards:

 * Raspberry Pi